A project by Emilio Martínez Poppe

 Speaking program and performance by the Municipal Employees Choral Ensemble.
 Light lunch will be served in celebration of the Memorial Day holiday weekend.

-Panel Discussion: The Image of the City
+Civic Views: The Image of the City

-Wednesday, May 28 | 5:30 PM – 7 PM | City Hall Courtyard
+Wednesday, May 28 | 5:30 PM–7 PM | City Hall Courtyard

-Public Sector Office workshop
+Civic Views: Public Sector Office Workshop

-Friday, May 30 | 5:30 PM – 7 PM | City Hall Courtyard
+Friday, May 30, | 5 PM–6:30 PM | City Hall Courtyard

 City Hall Serenade